 Here’s something important to consider: That gut feeling is knowledge.

-It’s not magic.
-It’s not denial.
-It’s data.
-It’s the data you’ve collected from thousands of hours of holding, feeding, and comforting your child.
-It’s the data you’ve gathered from watching them sleep, knowing their “I’m getting tired” cues, and seeing the look in their eyes right before they have a meltdown.
+It’s not magic, denial, nor data.
+The data you’ve collected from thousands of hours of holding, feeding, and comforting your child is not in vain.
+It’s the data you’ve gathered from watching them sleep, knowing their “I’m getting tired” cues, and seeing the look in their eyes right before they have a meltdown that sets you apart to raise your child.

 A professional is an expert in their field.
 They are an expert in child development, or anxiety, or ADHD, or how the brain works.